ToxicPie/discord-ta-bot/README.md

 ## Notes

 - This bot was developed for personal use, and for a very specific purpose on a single server only.
 While it should work fine with multiple servers, some functions like configuration or general stability are yet to be improved.
-- No documentation is currently available.
+- As it is somewhat created in a rush, no documentation is currently available.
+Also, expect it to be quite buggy.